 The Network for Public Health Law released a summary of all state laws and regulations regarding water fluoridation in each U.S. state and select jurisdictions in Aug.
 2020.

-It is the responsibility of the Louisiana Department of Health to promote community water fluoridation with the intent of increasing the number of Louisianans that receive optimally fluoridated drinking water for improving oral health in the state.
-To that end, LDH promulgates rules and regulations, as authorized by the state legislature, that are intended to ensure that fluoridating public water systems are delivering optimally fluoridated drinking water in a consistent and safe manner.
+Louisiana Department of Health disseminates rules and regulations, as authorized by the state legislature, which are intended to ensure that fluoridating public water systems are delivering optimally fluoridated drinking water in a consistent and safe manner.

 The current rules:

 - Regulate equipment design parameters

 - Require daily sampling of fluoride levels and monthly reporting of these samples.